Safe Outsourcing and Security Measures

 Quality control

-Ensuring the outsourced service maintains the same quality standards as the internal operations can be challenging.
-Continuous monitoring and quality control is essential.
+Ensuring that outsourced services maintain the same quality standards as internal operations can be a challenge.
+Continuous monitoring and quality control are therefore essential.

 Communication and Coordination

-Time zones and cultural differences can create communication problems.
+Cultural differences and working across different time zones can create communication problems.
 Effective coordination and clear communication are necessary to overcome these obstacles.

 Dependence on the Supplier